AstunTechnology/heatmap-data-gov-scot-docs/docs/userguide.rst

 Map Layers
 ----------
 Now you can decide which other information you are interested in by ticking the relevant boxes in the Legend.
-If you tick the box for the heading entry then all sub entries / layers will be automatically selected.
-Alternatively you can just select a single layer.
+If you tick the box for the heading entry then its layers can be displayed on the map.
+You can select a single layer or mutiple layers in different layer groups.
 We have selected to display 'Settlement Area Demand (total)' e.g.
 .. image:: images/layerselection.png
   :width: 404
   :alt: Selecting layers